Musqueam provides a number of resources for educators and students.

 Musqueam Teaching Kit

-Click here to access the interactive xʷməθkʷəy̓əm: qʷi:l̕qʷəl̕ ʔə kʷθə snəw̓eyəɬ ct (Musqueam: giving information about our teachings) teaching kit and teacher’s resources.
+xʷməθkʷəy̓əm: qʷi:l̕qʷəl̕ ʔə kʷθə snəw̓eyəɬ ct (Musqueam: giving information about our teachings) is an interactive teaching kit and teacher’s resources.

 The materials on the website support the educational resources the teaching kit, and include information about Musqueam’s: